GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 You can verify this promotion was successful using the same steps as above for Cloud Deploy as well as your `staging` GKE cluster.

-In the next section, you'll modify your `prod` target to require an approval and finally deploy your Release to production.
+In the next section, you'll look at Targets that require approvals before Promotions can complete.

 Click **Next** to proceed.